Welcome to Year 4

 Please note we are now a NUT FREE SCHOOL, so children cannot bring any nut products to school in their packed lunches.
 We appreciate your co-operation with this.

-- Please ensure that your child’s uniform, book bag, coat and pack up are clearly labelled.
+- Please ensure that your child’s uniform, coat, pack up and water bottle are clearly labelled.
 We still have a formidable amount of lost property every term!

 - Reading books and Home School Diaries should be taken home daily.
 We can then ensure that children get the satisfaction of sticking with a book and finishing it.
 We’re happy to give suggestions if it’s tricky to find a book which ‘grabs’ your child.